 Another traditionally important avenue in real-time systems research is fault tolerance.
 For safety-critical real-time systems, where the consequence of a failure can be catastrophic, faults must be detected, and appropriate recovery operations must be completed before the deadline.
-It has been reported that transient faults occur much more frequently than permanent faults [Castillo et al. 1982; Iyer and Rossetti 1984; Iyer et al. 1986].
-Moreover, with continuing scaling of CMOS technologies and adjustment of design margins for higher performance, it is expected that, in addition to the systems that traditionally operate in electronics-hostile environments (such as those in outer space), practically all digital systems will be much more vulnerable to the transient faults [Ernst et al. 2004; Wang et al. 2004].
-In this work, we will focus on transient faults and explore the backward error recovery techniques, which restore the system state to a previous safe state and repeat the computation [Pradhan 1986], to tolerate them.
+It has been reported that transient faults occur much more frequently than permanent faults [5, 15, 16].
+Moreover, with continuing scaling of CMOS technologies and adjustment of design margins for higher performance, it is expected that, in addition to the systems that traditionally operate in electronics-hostile environments (such as those in outer space), practically all digital systems will be much more vulnerable to the transient faults [9, 34].
+In this work, we will focus on transient faults and explore the backward error recovery techniques, which restore the system state to a previous safe state and repeat the computation [25], to tolerate them.

 However, both voltage scaling and backward recovery techniques rely on the active use of system slack.
 When more slack time is dedicated as temporal redundancy for backward recovery to increase system reliability, less slack is available for energy management to save energy.
-Therefore, there is an interesting trade-off between system reliability and energy consumption [Zhu et al. 2004].
+Therefore, there is an interesting trade-off between system reliability and energy consumption [41].
 Moreover, it has been shown that voltage scaling has a direct effect on the rate increases of transient faults, especially for those induced by cosmic ray radiations, which further complicates the interplay between system reliability and energy efficiency.

 Due to the effects of cosmic ray radiations, soft errors (i.e., transient faults) can be caused by the atmospheric nuclear/high energy particles (alpha-particles, protons and neutrons) when they strike the sensitive region in a semiconductor device.
-In general, the error rate is exponentially related to the critical charge (which is the smallest charge required to cause a soft error in a circuit node) of a circuit [Hazucha and Svensson 2000].
-Since the critical charge is proportional to system supply voltage [Seifert et al. 2001], when system supply voltage is reduced, the critical charge decreases and low energy cosmic particles could cause an error.
-Considering the number of particles with lower energy is much more than that of particles with higher energy in the cosmic rays [Ziegler 1998], scaling down voltages and frequencies for energy savings could lead to dramatically increased transient fault rates [Zhu et al. 2004].
-Therefore, voltage scaling has a severe effect on system reliability [Ernst et al. 2004; Shivakumar et al. 2002; Zhu et al. 2004] and should be carefully evaluated before it is applied, especially for safety-critical embedded real-time applications, such as satellite and surveillance systems, where both high level of reliability and low energy consumption are important.
+In general, the error rate is exponentially related to the critical charge (which is the smallest charge required to cause a soft error in a circuit node) of a circuit [12].
+Since the critical charge is proportional to system supply voltage [29], when system supply voltage is reduced, the critical charge decreases and low energy cosmic particles could cause an error.
+Considering the number of particles with lower energy is much more than that of particles with higher energy in the cosmic rays [44], scaling down voltages and frequencies for energy savings could lead to dramatically increased transient fault rates [41].
+Therefore, voltage scaling has a severe effect on system reliability [9, 31, 41] and should be carefully evaluated before it is applied, especially for safety-critical embedded real-time applications, such as satellite and surveillance systems, where both high level of reliability and low energy consumption are important.

 Traditionally, to achieve a certain level of system reliability in the worst case, only static slack in a system has been explored as temporal redundancy.
-However, as real-time applications exhibit large variations in actual execution time, and in many cases, only consume a small fraction of their worst case execution time [Ernst and Ye 1997], large amount of dynamic slack is available during run-time.
-As mentioned earlier, simply reclaiming this dynamic slack for energy savings through voltage scaling technique could dramatically reduce system reliability due to increased failure rates as well as extended execution time [Ernst et al. 2004; Zhu et al. 2004].
+However, as real-time applications exhibit large variations in actual execution time, and in many cases, only consume a small fraction of their worst case execution time [10], large amount of dynamic slack is available during run-time.
+As mentioned earlier, simply reclaiming this dynamic slack for energy savings through voltage scaling technique could dramatically reduce system reliability due to increased failure rates as well as extended execution time [9, 41].
 Therefore, for dependable embedded real-time systems (such as the ones deployed in out-space explorers), where both high system reliability and low energy consumption are equally important, special considerations are needed when exploiting dynamic slack for energy savings.